Right to Buy - selling your home

 If you're thinking of selling your property, you or your solicitor must send us a formal offer notice of first refusal before you sell on the open market.

-Please download and complete the Right of First Refusal - Offer Notice (PDF 211KB).
-Either email back to us at email@example.com or return by post to The Forum, Marlowes, Hemel Hempstead, HP1 1DN.
+Please download and complete the Right of First Refusal - Offer Notice (PDF 212KB).
+Either email back to us at firstname.lastname@example.org or return by post to The Forum, Marlowes, Hemel Hempstead, HP1 1DN.

 We aim to acknowledge your offer within 10 working days.
 You will be advised of our decision whether to accept or reject your offer up to eight weeks after receipt of your application.